Slaedr/FVENS/Readme.md

 Running
 -------
-The executables should be called with the paths to a control file (required) and a PETSc options file (optional) as input.
+The executables should be called with the paths to a control file (required) and a PETSc options file as input.
 Set OMP_NUM_THREADS to the number of threads you want to use.

 		export OMP_NUM_THREADS=4
 		./fvens_steady /path/to/testcases/2dcylinder/implicit.control -options_file /path/to/testcases/2dcylinder/opts.petscrc

-Make sure to set the paths of input and output files appropriately (see the next section below).
-When running cases with implicit time stepping, remember to either use only one thread, or increase the number of asynchronous preconditioning sweeps (the last option in the control files) to 3 or 4 when using matrix storage type 'b' (recommended).
+Make sure to set the paths of input and output files appropriately in the control file (see the next section below).

 Control files
 -------------